vigneshavm/Interview-questions/NodejsV1.md

 ## **[Implementing JWT Authentication](#Implementing-JWT-Authentication)**
 - **JWT (JSON Web Token)** is used for stateless authentication in web applications.
 - **Login process**:
-  - Server generates a token after successful login, using user details and a secret key.
+  -  after successful login , Server generates a token, using user details and a secret key.
   - The token includes encoded user information and expiration data.
   - The token is sent to the client and stored (usually in `localStorage` or `sessionStorage`).
 - **On each request**: